 Cycling through dry autumn leaves is another way to enjoy the autumn colors.
 (Beware of tire traction on wet leaves.)

-Or chop wood to have a supply of logs to burn in your fireplace this winter.
-Cutting the logs with a saw and then splitting them by swinging the ax is strenuous aerobic exercise.
+Chopping wood to have a supply of logs to burn in your fireplace this winter is a typical autumn activity.
+Cutting the logs with a saw and then splitting them by swinging the ax is a strenuous aerobic exercise.

 Food and Feasts